Employer

 The solution

 MEC was able to keep its existing plan design and network with no changes.
 Garner was simply layered on top.
-The Garner incentive gave members $1,000 topay for out-of-pocket medical expenses when they engage with Garner and see top-performing in-network doctors.
+The Garner incentive gave members $1,000 to pay for out-of-pocket medical expenses when they engaged with Garner and saw top-performing in-network doctors.

 The results

-The total actual claims PEPM was reduced by 12%, resulting in an annual costreduction of $736K.
-This saving was generated as a result of members seekinghigher-quality providers, which led to lower costs and better outcomes, as well asoverall cost reductions on medical plans.
+The total actual claims PEPM was reduced by 12%, resulting in an annual cost reduction of $736K.
+These savings were generated as a result of members seeking higher-quality providers, which led to lower costs and better outcomes, as well as overall cost reductions on medical plans.

 Discover how Garner can work for you.